Azure/autorest.typescript/test/integration/generated/report/README.md

-# ReportClient library for JavaScript
+# Report client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for ReportClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Report client.

 Test Infrastructure for AutoRest